-The Smithsonian Channel special focuses on the refurbishment of the Original Series Enterprise model on display at the National Air and Space Museum in Washington, D.C. and looks forward to how today’s scientist are bringing us into the 23rd century.
-The documentary airs Sunday September 4th at 8 pm EDT.
-Check out the trailer and clips from the special below.
+The Smithsonian Channel special focuses on the refurbishment of The Original Series Enterprise model on display at the National Air and Space Museum in Washington, D.C. and looks forward to how today’s scientist are bringing us into the 23rd century.

 “These guys saw it coming.”